-In modern times of sports trading, sophisticated and advanced trading software is necessary.
+In modern sports trading, sophisticated and advanced trading software is necessary.
 Otherwise, competition will always be a step ahead.
-This software offers chart analysis, instant order placement and greening-up functionality to name just a few of their advantages.
-Before you decide on which software you are going to use in sports trading, make sure you time-trial it.
+This software offers chart analysis, instant order placement, and greening-up functionality, to name just a few of their advantages.
+Before you decide which software you will use in sports trading, make sure you time-trial it.
 Also, do not be afraid to share your credentials with officially approved software vendors and avoid sketchy ones.

 The following list includes software I have personally tried and used over the years.